oberblastmeister/aether4/docs/tests.md

 These are meant to test the whole compiler pipeline.

+Each `<dir>.t` directory defines a testing directory.
+This directory contains a `run.t` file that executes the compiler on the file, and diffs checks if the output was different.

 ## Filetests

 Similar to cram tests, but more domain specific.
 Haven't implemeneted these yet.
 I plan to use `dune` rule generation to generate these.